 - T2: hypointense

 - T1 C+ (Gd): brilliant enhancement

-This may be as a result of presence of blood degradation products, inflammation, necrosis and fibrosis which is seldomly seen in other proliferative arthropathies.
+This may be as a result of presence of blood degradation products, inflammation, necrosis and fibrosis, which is seldom seen in other proliferative arthropathies.

-- sinus tracts appear linear T2 hyperintensity with marginal ‘tram-track enhancement’
+- sinus tracts appear as a linear T2 hyperintensity with a marginal 'tram track' enhancement

-- para-articular abscesses have thin, smooth and enhancing wall
+- periarticular abscesses have a thin, smooth, enhancing wall

 Treatment and prognosis

-Complete course of chemotherapy is the most important therapeutic approach.
-In advanced cases surgical treatment can be indicated if the deformity is limiting.
+A complete course of chemotherapy is the most important therapeutic approach.
+In advanced cases, surgical treatment is indicated if the deformity is limiting.

 - symmetrical polyarticular distribution

 - 1. Ramos CG, Alves MD, Pires dos Santos R et-al. Chronic slowly progressive monoarthritis tuberculosis of the hip without systemic symptoms mimicking osteoarthritis: a case report.
 Cases J.2 (1): 6457. doi:10.1186/1757-1626-2-6457 - Free text at pubmed - Pubmed citation